Current OGA Board of Directors

 Jennifer (Jenny) Sasser, PhD, FAGHE

 Jennifer (Jenny) Sasser, PhD (she/they) is an educational gerontologist, transdisciplinary scholar, and social activist.
-She serves as Teaching & Learning Specialist in the Center for Teaching & Learning Excellence and part-time faculty in the Gerontology Program at Portland Community College.
+She serves as Faculty and Department Chair in the Gerontology Program at Portland Community College.

 Jenny has been working in the field of aging for more than half her life, beginning as a nursing assistant and advocate before specializing in educational gerontology, and adult development and learning.
 She has centered her multifaceted practice in the areas of creativity in later life; aging and embodiment; transdisciplinary curriculum design; critical gerontological theory; transformational and radical pedagogy; intersectional and anti-ageist approaches to equity, inclusion, and justice; and cross-generational collaborative inquiry.